JonnyMcGregor/Lapse/README.md

 # Lapse
 ![SplashScreen](Resources/Lapse_Design.png)

 Lapse is a basic delay plugin with Mix, Feedback, and Delay Time parameters.
-Lapse also has included a state variable filter.
+Lapse also has included a state variable filter, and reverse effect, which is activated by clicking on the Lapse title.

-To run on MacOSX, open the XCode project in Builds/MacOSX.
-Build and run to generate the VST and standalone application.
+To run on MacOSX:

+1. Open the XCode project in Builds/MacOSX.

+2. Build and run to generate the VST and standalone application.

-Copy the VST into your plugin folder for your chosen DAW and it should be good to go :)
+3. Copy the VST into your plugin folder for your chosen DAW.

+4. Launch VST within chosen DAW and enjoy Lapse!